 Permission Modes

 Claude Code asks permission before running commands or editing files.
-Toggle between modes with Shift+Tab:
+Toggle between modes with Shift+Tab.
+For production lockdown configurations, see the DevOps setup guide which covers permission rules, safety hooks, and CLAUDE.md hardening for infrastructure work.

 | Mode | Behavior | Use Case |